Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 ## Reflexion: Language Agents with Verbal Reinforcement Learning
 The developers (Shinn et al in 2023) showed that using linguistic feedback and asking the model to self-refine itself is more effective than the traditional reinforcement learning methods e.g., by updating weights.

-## AgentForge Agentic Development and Testing Framework
-AgentForge is a low-code framework designed for the rapid development, testing, and iteration of AI-powered autonomous agents and cognitive architectures.
-Compatible with a range of LLM models—including OpenAI, Google's Gemini, Anthropic's Claude, and local models via Ollama or LMStudio.
+## Video Explanation of AutoGen and Reflexion Methods of Agentic Systems

 ## Open Interpreter Agentic Assistant
 Open Interpreter lets LLMs run code (Python, Javascript, Shell, and more) locally.
 You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running $ interpreter after installing.
 This provides a natural-language interface to your computer's general-purpose capabilities.

+## AgentForge Agentic Development and Testing Framework
+AgentForge is a low-code framework designed for the rapid development, testing, and iteration of AI-powered autonomous agents and cognitive architectures.
+Compatible with a range of LLM models—including OpenAI, Google's Gemini, Anthropic's Claude, and local models via Ollama or LMStudio.

 ## Agent Verse
 AgentVerse is designed to facilitate the deployment of multiple LLM-based agents in various applications.
 AgentVerse primarily provides two frameworks: task-solving and simulation.